Asbab al-Nuzul: Etymology

+2: Comment on events that occurred.

+3: The first type is the category of people, as there are verses that only speak to non-muslims and some verses only speak to muslims.

 Origin

 Modern scholarship has long posited an origin for the sabab al-nuzūl based largely on its function within exegesis.
 William Montgomery Watt, for example, stressed the narratological significance of these types of reports: "The Quranic allusions had to be elaborated into complete stories and the background filled in if the main ideas were to be impressed on the minds of simple men."
 John Wansbrough, on the other hand, noted their juridical function, particularly with regard to establishing a chronology of revelation for the purposes of such mechanisms as naskh.
 Rippin in turn rejected this, arguing that the sababs primary function is in haggadic/qissaic exegesis, and that this in turn hints at its origin:

 One thing common to all these theories is the assumption that the sabab is built around the Qur'ānic verse(s) embedded in it.
 In his extensive survey of early Muslim traditions regarding Muhammad, Rubin upends this consensus (while preserving Rippin's speculation about the ultimately qassaic/story-teller origins of these reports) by arguing that most asbāb originally started as prophetic biographical material into which Qur'anic verses were only later inserted:

 Rubin bases that conclusion partly upon the very stereotyped way in which "linking words" are used to introduce Qur'anic verse into a report.
 Mostly, though, he relies upon the existence of multiple parallel non-Qur'anic forms of the narrative for most asbāb.
 By assuming that a report's link to scripture would not be removed once established, the non-Qur'anic (and thus non-exegetic) version of the report is in fact the original one.
 Rippin takes issue with this last assumption, though, by arguing that the evidence does not preclude the creation of parallel sīra narratives even after the circulation of a supposedly "authoritative" Qur'anic one.